Pipeline YAML examples

 steps:

-- bash: echo "##vso[build.updatebuildnumber]$(buildName)"
+- bash: echo "##vso[build.updatebuildnumber]WI-$(workItemId)-$(environment)"

 displayName: Set build name

-- script: echo "Deploying $(Build.SourceBranchName) to ${{ parameters.environment }}"
+- script: echo "Deploying $(Build.SourceBranchName) to $(environment)"

 displayName: Deploy

-This sets the pipeline run name to something like WI-4217 — test so you can see at a glance which ticket triggered which run.
+This sets the pipeline run name to something like WI-4217-test so you can see at a glance which ticket triggered which run.

-Custom parameter names
+Custom variable names

 If your pipeline already uses different parameter names, configure BranchDeploy to match.
 In Project Settings → BranchDeploy, set: